seriousconsult/overdrive/README.md

 Overdrive is a Python-based privacy detection suite that runs multiple privacy, fingerprinting, network, and environment checks, then summarizes the results as scores.

-It is designed for quick local analysis of how your current network/browser/runtime environment looks to remote services (for example: VPN consistency, browser leaks, header mismatch signals, and hosting reputation checks).
+It is designed for analysis of how your current network/browser/runtime environment looks to remote services (for example: VPN consistency, browser leaks, header mismatch signals, and hosting reputation checks).